YunoHost-Apps/calibreweb_ynh/README.md

 ```
 * Do not use a Nextcloud folder.
 It's all right if the folder is an external storage in Nextcloud but not if it's an internal one : Changing the data in the library will cause trouble with the sync
 * "Magic link feature is not yet available
+* Change to library made outside calibreweb are not automatically updated in calibreweb.
+It is required to disconnect and reconnect to see the changes

 ## Links